TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/AddLanguages.rst

     :Example: :yaml:`en-GB`

     ..  versionchanged:: 12.4
-        This option is not relevant anymore for regular websites without rendering hreflang tag, but is now customizable, and has a proper fallback.
+        The information is now automatically derived from the :ref:`locale <sitehandling-addingLanguages-locale>` setting.

-    This property sets the hreflang tag for this language.
-It is empty by default and will fallback to the
+    Use this property to override the automatic hreflang tag value for this language.
-    :ref:`locale <sitehandling-addingLanguages-locale>` setting.

     **Example setups:**